Siege of Petersburg: Military situation

 On May 4, Grant and Meade's Army of the Potomac crossed the Rapidan River and entered the area known as the Wilderness of Spotsylvania, beginning the six-week Overland Campaign.
 At the bloody but tactically inconclusive Battle of the Wilderness (May 5–7) and Battle of Spotsylvania Court House (May 8–21), Grant failed to destroy Lee's army but, unlike his predecessors, did not retreat after the battles; he repeatedly moved his army leftward to the southeast in a campaign that kept Lee on the defensive and moved ever closer to Richmond.
 Grant spent the remainder of May maneuvering and fighting minor battles with the Confederate army as he attempted to turn Lee's flank and lure him into the open.
 Grant knew that his larger army and base of manpower in the North could sustain a war of attrition better than Lee and the Confederacy could.
 This theory was tested at the Battle of Cold Harbor (May 31 – June 12) when Grant's army once again came into contact with Lee's near Mechanicsville.
 He chose to engage Lee's army directly, by ordering a frontal assault on the Confederate fortified positions on June 3.
 This attack was repulsed with heavy losses.
-Cold Harbor was a battle that Grant regretted more than any other and Northern newspapers thereafter frequently referred to him as a "butcher".
+Grant did not regret the Battle of Cold Harbor, as is often portrayed; only the final assault: "I have always regretted that the last assault at Cold Harbor was ever made," he wrote in his personal memoirs.
+Still, though it pinned down Lee and forced the final chapter of the Civil War, the battle was so one-sided that Northern newspapers thereafter frequently referred to Grant as "the Butcher".
 Although Grant suffered high losses during the campaign—approximately 50,000 casualties, or 41%—Lee lost even higher percentages of his men—approximately 32,000, or 46%—losses that could not be replaced.